 Therefore in my anger I swore,

 “They shall not enter my rest.”

-The shepherd David is anointed
+The shepherd David made king

 Prayer reprinted from Revised Common Lectionary Prayers, © 2002 Consultation on Common Texts.
 Reproduced by permission.